 Forming a picture in your listener’s eyes can do a lot as ‘a picture is worth a thousand words’.

 If your audience is also suffering from a somnolescent attitude, a story might help pique their interest once again and get you in their good books.

 Even if a person wanders a little in their debate, a person with good debating skills can finish nicely with a strong conclusion that states their thesis point and main points clearly.

 If this is done with confidence, a lot can be forgiven!

 Also, if you’re taking part in a debating competition, you want to look the judges squarely in the eye as you send your point home.

-Avoid taking cheap shots at your opponents as the audience might just think you’re a jerk.
+Avoid taking cheap shots at your opponents, as the audience might think you’re a jerk.
 This also indicates that you’re arrogant and you don’t care for your opponents.

 As a debater, we’re not called to agree with our opponents all the time.
 However, we can still love them and deal amicably with them.
 After all, your opponent might be on your side one day!

 Specifically, don’t take cheap shots by: